clflushopt/glint.java/README.md

     └─────────────────────┘      vectors)      vectors)
 ```

-Compiled execution, which our engine uses, takes a different approach by generating specialized
+Compiled execution, which we want to implement, takes a different approach by generating specialized
 code for each query.
 Instead of interpreting a query plan, it produces native code that directly
 implements the query logic.